Christmas is now on the horizon, but it’s never too early to start planning the perfect Christmas bouquet.

 Many are under the impression Christmas bouquets must consist solely of flowers.
 But this is far from the case.

-Today’s arrangements use an assortment of shapes, colours and textures – comprising rich foliage, berries and blooms – to create festive-themed bouquets.
+Today’s arrangements use an assortment of shapes, colors and textures – comprising rich foliage, berries and blooms – to create festive-themed bouquets.

 Bouquet or Wreath?